 • Unmet need is higher among rural, less educated and poor women than among women who live in urban areas, have at least a secondary education or are better off economically, respectively.1

 MANY BARRIERS TO CONTRACEPTIVE USE EXIST

 • There are many reasons why women do not use contraceptives.
 Lack of access to family planning services and information is often a barrier—rural women with unmet need for contraception are more than twice as likely as their urban counterparts to cite lack of access as a reason for not using contraceptives.1

-• Among married women with unmet need, commonly cited reasons for not using contraceptives include personal or partner opposition to use (26%), breastfeeding or having recently given birth (26%) and fear of side effects (22%).
-These reasons suggest that many women lack accurate information about family planning, including its mechanisms of action, safety, side effects, efficacy and ease of use.1
+• Among sexually active married women, commonly cited reasons for not using contraceptives include personal or partner opposition to use (27%), breastfeeding or having recently given birth (26%) and concern about side effects or inconvenience (40%).
+These reasons suggest that many women lack accurate information about family planning, including its mechanisms of action, safety, side effects, efficacy and ease of use.9

-• According to the 2011 DHS, one of the most common reasons that unmarried, sexually active 15–24-year-old women cite for not using a method is that they are not married, which underscores the impact of the stigma surrounding sex outside of marriage.1
+• One of the most common reasons that unmarried, sexually active 15–24-year-old women cite for not using a method is that they are not married, which underscores the impact of the stigma surrounding sex outside of marriage.9

 CONTRACEPTIVE USE PROMOTES HEALTH AND SAVE LIVES

 • The health benefits of contraceptive use are substantial.
 Contraceptives prevent unintended pregnancy, reduce the number of abortions, and lower the incidence of death and disability related to complications of pregnancy and childbirth.